 As you might expect, the JetBlue Plus Card is a rewards credit card that's focused primarily on travel.
 When you make purchases, you'll earn extra points on JetBlue expenses, dining and groceries, and you can redeem those points for JetBlue airfare.
 But the value of those points somewhat varies depending on the flight.
 So, as with any credit card, there are pros and cons you'll need to consider before applying.

 JetBlue Plus Card review: Good rewards, unclear points system

 Solid travel rewards

 Cardholders also get one free checked bag per flight, save 50% on in-flight cocktail and food purchases, and can pool points with friends and family members.
-This card charges no foreign transaction fees, which makes it more traveler-friendly, particularly for those who take frequent international trips.
+This card charges a 0% foreign transaction fee, which makes it more traveler-friendly, particularly for those who take frequent international trips.